daulvec/VtMB---Fashionista/README.md

 ![Fashion](img/Fashion.png)

 ## ENB
-I have an ENB section for the best of the ENB's I found, select only one ENB and enable all the mods in that category, the enb I have selected is a good general ENB but I have added a couple extra.
+The enb I have selected is a good general ENB but I have added a couple extra if you wish to try them instead

 If you want to use one of the other ENB's you would have to
 - Uncheck **Dev0lved ENB**